Concordium/concordium-browser-wallet/examples/eSealing/README.md

 ## Installing

 -   Run `yarn` in package root.
 -   Run `yarn build:all` in package root.
+(You will see an `[ERROR] Could not resolve "@concordium/browser-wallet-api-helpers`.)
+-   Run `yarn build:all` in package root.
+(The command needs to be run twice because the above package that this project depends on will be built during the first run.)

 ## Running the eSealing example